 The main concerns of the IBA phase are to:

 1. Analyze current campaigns

 This phase probably isn’t hard to figure out – it’s where we build the components of the strategy we just devised.
-We’ll determine who needs to do what by when and kick the project into high-gear.
+Our team works together

 The functions of the Build phase are:

 Whether it’s design, content, or technical details, there are going to be a ton of

 requirements for any given digital project.
 And it’s during this stage that we’ll gather all of them and put them into one large basket.